When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Customer support is excellent, so you will feel safe while using any of them.

-Despite their key similarities, there are several features that set these tools apart.
+Despite their key similarities, several features set these tools apart.

 - FreshBooks offers a 30-day free trial period.
 Zoho Books offers only a 14-day free trial period.

 - The basic plan of Zoho Books costs $9 per month and $90 per year.
 It supports 50 contacts, 1 user, and 1 accountant.
-It grants access to 5 automated workflows.
+In addition, it grants access to 5 automated workflows.

 FreshBooks has a Lite plan that costs $15 per month, a Plus plan that costs $25 per month, and a Premium plan that costs $50 per month.
 The lowest package allows you to have 5 active clients.